Cost to Paint a House (Exterior)

 What is the best paint brand for painting the outside of a house, or would it depend on factors like the type of house I have?

-Flat or matt exterior paints are expected to last between 5 to 7 years before they start to deteriorate.
-Satin exterior paint offers more durability than flat paint and is estimated to last between 7 to 10 years before declining.
+Flat or matt exterior paints are expected to last between 5 to 10 years before they start to deteriorate and may require some touching up or repainting, whereas satin is more likely to last the full 10 years.

 Gloss exterior paint is the most durable when compared to alternative finishes and is anticipated to continue upwards of 10 years, if applied correctly, before needing re-touching.

-Checklist: Hiring a Professional Exterior House Painter in the UK
+Checklist: Hiring an Exterior House Painter in the UK

 Before hiring a professional painter for your exterior painting there are some things you should consider.
 Below is a checklist for you to follow before committing to a painter: